 If I had it all to do over again, I’d do it so differently.
 My day on Mount Takao (near Tokyo, Japan) started off as a lovely hike and ended up as a minor disaster.
 Please.
 Don’t do what I did.
-Here’s what not to do on Mount Takao.
+Here’s what NOT to do on Mt Takao Japan.

-Around the base of the mountain behind the railway station, there’s also a well-known onsen (public hot spring) called Keio Takaosan Onsen Gokurakuyu,, and a free museum.
-(Click here to find out why I didn’t go to the Onsen).
+Around the base of the mountain behind the railway station, there’s a well-known Mount Takao onsen (public hot spring) called Keio Takaosan Onsen Gokurakuyu, and a free museum.
+(Click here to find out why I didn’t go to the Mt Takao Onsen).

 Okay.
 You’ve got the basics.
 I’ll fill you in on the other important details in my “what not to do” instructions below.

-Don’t go to Mount Takao on the Hottest Day of the Year.
+Mount Takao Weather: Don’t go on the Hottest Day of the Year.

 Don’t Miss the All-You-Can-Eat Restaurant.